judilsteve/VerySimpleFileHost/README.md

  - Python >=3.3 and matching pip
  - Podman >=3.4

-Running the container with Docker (instead of Podman) should also be possible.
+Running the container with Docker (instead of Podman) should also be possible, but you will need to modify the install scripts and service files yourself.
 See [this repository](https://github.com/MiGoller/dc-systemd-template) for reasonable service file templates that you can use.

 ### Instructions
 Run the following in your terminal: